 Age is another important factor that affects calorie burn.
 As we age, our metabolism tends to slow down naturally.
 This is due to a decrease in muscle mass and a decrease in the overall metabolic rate.
 As a result, older individuals may find that they need fewer calories to maintain their weight compared to when they were younger.
 It is important to adjust calorie intake accordingly to prevent weight gain and ensure overall well-being.

-See also How many calories are in a dunkin donuts refresher
+See also How many calories in a banana now and later

 Factors influencing calorie burn